tkoch96/root_dns_latency/root_dns_latency.md

 ---
-title: If a Path is Inflated, and Noone Uses it, is it Inefficient?
+title: If a Path is Inflated, and Noone Uses It, Is It Inefficient[a]?
 author:
 - name: Thomas Koch
   affiliation: Columbia University